yarden/MISO/docs/source/sashimi.rst

 Why is it called sashimi_plot?
 ==============================

 We chose "Sashimi" because our tool plots the *raw* RNA-Seq data in addition to inferences made about the RNA-Seq reads (hat tip to Vincent Butty.)
-Also, the variations and various "bumps" in read densities that one commonly observes also look a bit like rolls of Sashimi.
-Besides, we thought Sashimi would go well with `MISO`_.
+Also, the variations and various "bumps" in exonic read densities in RNA-Seq data look a bit like rolls of Sashimi.
+Besides, we thought sashimi would go well with `MISO`_.

 Updates